Skip to Content

 Covent Garden

-Another brilliant London art gallery is the Courtauld Gallery in Somerset House.
+Courtauld Gallery in Somerset House is another charming artistic exhibition space in London that is a must-visit.
 The gallery slash prestigious art school has had a recent multi-million-pound renovation, and the new facelift has led to this gallery being one of the prettiest in the UK.

 The exhibition rooms have been totally transformed and are home to some impressive names – Manet, Van Gogh, and Botticelli, to name a few.
 The Blavatnik Fine Rooms boast artwork spanning the Renaissance to the 18th-century, whilst other rooms display Medieval and 20th-century work in bright and airy spaces.